MadhuKashyap/MadhuKashyap/README.md

 👩‍🎓 Hey!
 I'm Madhu, a 23 year old software engineer at [**TCS**](https://github.com/tcs) working Bangalore, India.

-:octocat: I have a soft spot for technology and competitive programming💖 My preferred language is Java/C++ and sometimes English😅 :octocat:!
+:octocat: I have a soft spot for technology and competitive programming💖

-💖 I’m contributing to [**CircuitVerse**](https://github.com/CircuitVerse) as a front-end developer and project manager.
+My preferred language is Java/C++ and sometimes English😅 :octocat:!

+💖 I was member of Silicon's ISTE Student Chapter and speaker in Campus Placements.

-👩‍💻 Nowadays, I’m learning Spring Boot with Kotlin, iOS development, Next.js and System Design.
+👩‍💻 Nowadays, I’m learning Spring Boot and System Design.

-⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪
+⚡ Fun fact: I am 90% hard work and rest Stack Overflow 😪

-💸 You can support my OSS work by [buying me a beer 🍺](https://www.buymeacoffee.com/shreyacasmalert)
+💸 My aim is to contribute more towards open source in coming days .

 <br>